Dr. Pauline Lysak

 No. Another big (practical) difference between psychiatrists and psychologists is that while both can provide psychotherapy, MSP only pays for psychotherapy provided by psychiatrists.
 Psychologists are typically paid for out-of-pocket or via third party insurance.

 Given that many psychiatrists choose to focus their practice on medication management instead of psychotherapy, this unfortunately makes valuable psychotherapy treatment inaccessible to many people.
-(Dr. Lysak does both extensive psychotherapy and medication management as part of her practice).
+(Dr. Lysak does both psychotherapy and medication management as part of her practice).

 Dr. Lysak has a number of patients who also regularly see a psychologist, counsellor, or other therapist.
-In these cases, she mostly focuses on the medication and other medical components of patient care, while the other person provides most of the therapy.
+In these cases, she mostly focuses on the medication and other medical components of patient care, while the other professional provides most of the therapy.
 Dr. Lysak does coordinate care with such other care providers, sending them updates, emailing or calling as needed, to ensure the treatment the patient receives is consistent and coordinated.

 There is no such thing as a standard psychiatry practice, or a standard psychiatrist.
 They can vary greatly depending on the type of patients they see, what range of treatments they provide, how often they see patients, and for how long.